The 10 Biggest Leadership Misconceptions about Leading a Team

 9. I'll Lead People the Way I Want to be Led

-Again, this sounds good in theory, but what you will soon learn is that other people have different capabilities, perspectives, knowledge and work ethics.
+Again, this sounds like a solid leadership theory, but what you will soon learn is that other people have different capabilities, perspectives, knowledge and work ethics.

-Thinking that you can inspire others, the way you get inspired is flawed.
+Thinking that you can inspire others, the way you get inspired is a popular misconception that will stop you from being a successful leader.

 As one team leader said to me, "I thought everyone was like me.
 That their mindset towards work was the same - you turn up, do what's asked and do your job.
 What I learnt when I got this role was that other people have different motivations as to what makes them enjoy their job and come to work each day."
 It takes an empathetic approach to work out how to get the best of each of your team members.